-Disability Sports and Recreation Activities are increasingly becoming a powerful tool for positive change in our society.
+Disability sports and recreation activities are increasingly becoming a powerful tool for positive change in our society and there are more options available, just like other disability services.
 Sports and recreation present an opportunity for all people to improve not just their physical health, but also mental well-being, providing immediate and long-term health benefits.

 Sports and recreation activities help create a positive and inclusive social environment where vital social and life skills can be fostered and strengthened.
 These activities can help people of all abilities get out and about in the community, creating a positive outlook and well-being.